 Victoria Lodge, Weston Road, Lower Weston

 Victoria Lodge is a Grade II Victorian residential dwelling, formerly a shop, situated in the Bath conservation area and World Heritage site.
-The single storey kitchen wing is of particular historic and social interest to the streetscape of Lower Weston, due to the surviving classical shopfront of a Victorian plantsman, on which the remains of the painted sign are still visible.
+The single storey kitchen wing, which is the subject of this application, is the surviving classical shopfront of a Victorian plantsman, on which the remains of the painted sign are still visible.
+This aspect of the building is therefore highly unusual, and of particular historic and social interest to the streetscape of Lower Weston.